-The object represents in abstract form a serpent that has visited only once each of the 4 x 4 x 4 = 64 points of an imaginary 3-D matrix, and that eventually came to rest covering all of them.
+The object represents in abstract form a serpent that has visited only once each of the 4 x 4 x 4 = 64 points of an imaginary 3-D matrix.
 In the case shown here, the serpent eventually bites in its own tail and forms a closed loop.

 The serpent, that has a length of 508 cm and is 4 cm thick, is able to fold itself into a cube with a side of 28 cm.

 The only way to know how many possibilities there are is by trying them one by one.
 The result is that here are a staggering 2,77 1016. possibilities (1016 means ten million billion!).
 In 5,79 1013 of those possibilities, the serpent will be able to bite in its tail: that means only (!)
 2 out of 1000 possibilities.
-So, even if the number of possible closed loops is extremely high (tens of millions of millions!) it is in fact quite a luck to find one of such closed loops).
+So, even if the number of possible closed loops is extremely high (tens of millions of millions!) the maker of this object was in fact quite lucky to find a closed loop!

 Mathematicians study the many possibilities of folding because there is a link with proteins in living material.
 Proteins are initially long chains of amino acid molecules that fold into a specific compact structure which eventually determines the unique role of the protein (*).